iulian-rusu/digital-bookstore/README.md

 # Digital Book Store Application

-This is an application that simulates a book shopping Web Service using Spring Boot and ReactJs.
+This is an application that simulates a book shopping Web Service using Spring Boot and React.

 The application has the following modules:
 * `book-libary` - RESTful service for managing books
 * `orders` - RESTful service for managing client orders
 * `identity` - SOAP service for authentication/authorization of users
 * `shared` - common library for communicating with the SOAP service, also works as a proxy
-* `client` - ReactJS web client for the application
+* `client` - web client for the application written with React

 ## Steps to run the backend
 1. Setup databases: